CANopenTerm/CANopenTerm/docs/codb2json.md

 This format is not very well documented, antiquated, and somewhat difficult to process.

-That's why we developed a converter that generates the same information in JSON format.
+That's whyIe developed a converter that generates the same information in JSON format.
 JSON is a robust, easy-to-process, and widely accepted file format.

 ## Why reinvent the wheel?

 Although the CODB file format is very compact, it is very difficult to maintain and prone to errors.
-We believe that a database used specifically for conformance testing must be syntactically testable.
+I believe that a database used specifically for conformance testing must be syntactically testable.
 Therefore, a fresh view on the file format is necessary to ensure ease of maintenance and error